andykais/bitwarden-dmenu/README.md

 $ bitwarden-dmenu --help
 Usage: bitwarden-dmenu [options]

+The DMENU_PATH environment variable can be used to point to an alternative dmenu implementation.
+Defaults to 'dmenu'.

 Options:
   --clear-clipboard   Number of seconds to keep selected field in the clipboard.
                       Defaults to 15s.